 Oracle recommends ASM for 10g RAC deployments, although CRS files cannot be stored on ASM.
 In fact, RAC installations using Oracle Database Standard Edition must use ASM.

-of the benefits of LVMs.
-But it also provides benefits LVMs don't:
+many of the benefits of LVMs.
+But it also provides benefits LVMs

-running LVM software, you run an ASM instance, a new type of "instance"
+Instead of running LVM software, you run an ASM instance, a new

-that largely consists of processes and memory and stores its
+type of "instance" that largely consists of processes and memory

 * Stripes files rather than logical volumes.